Grawnya/the-roastery-ecommerce-store/README.md

 # Deployment

-During the process of coding up the website, the code was deployed on GitHub to allow for continuous manual testing and code validation.
-The following steps were conducted to deploy the website on GitHub:
+During the process of coding up the website, the code was deployed on Heroku to allow for continuous manual testing and code validation.
+The following steps were conducted to deploy the website on Heroku:

 ## Create Application
 1. Create a Heroku account if you don’t have one and login.